aengus1/ski-analytics-services/docs/cloudformation_polyfills.md

 - Configure a custom sender for cognito verification email.
 This involves verifying the email setup in previous step, adding an identity policy to the email domain that allows cognito to send, and then setting a custom FROM email in the cognito stack (currently not supported by CF).
+- Had to manually change 'do you want to remember your users devices to 'no' in cognito UI.
+Find a way to do this through cloudformation

+### API Stack
+- reference the cognito user pool ARN from the auth stack, to be used as an authorizer for the getActivityLambda function.
+This should be possible with some tweaking, despite an outstanding bug in sls. see https://github.com/serverless/serverless/issues/3129

 ## Additional TODOs - not related to CloudFormation  gaps